craftingforchrist/Legal/rules.md

-Last Modified: 3rd of March 2020
+Last Modified: 06 of August 2020

 # A. Network Global Guidelines
 1. Maintain a casual and positive atmosphere at all times.
 Be respectful of all players.
 Harassment and bullying are strictly not allowed.
 Hate speech, bigotry, racism and sexism will not be tolerated.